 Order 5258.
 Walls and Ceilings.
-The walls and ceiling of every toilet room shall be completely covered with smooth cement or gypsum plaster, glazed brick or tile, galvanized or enameled metal, or other smooth, non-absorbent material.
+The walls and ceilings of every toilet room shall be completely covered with smooth cement or gypsum plaster, glazed brick or tile, galvanized or enameled metal, or other smooth, non-absorbent material.
 Wood may be used if well covered with two coats of body paint and one coat of enamel paint or spar varnish.
 But wood shall not be used for partitions between toilet rooms, nor for partitions which separate a toilet room from any room used by the opposite sex.
 All such partitions shall be as nearly soundproof as possible.

 Note.
-The above is not intended to prohibit the use of ordinary stud Partitions between rooms if partitions are lathed and plastered on both Sides.
+The above is not intended to prohibit the use of ordinary stud